rsp/ifa/PITCHME.md

 ---

-Who are those brave 4?
+Who are those brave 4 who don't hide that they work here?

 ---